Do Incentive Plans Really Work?

 The graphics below illustrate the impact of these two approaches.

-Values that employees participate in mature and grow, creating both a retention
+- Values that employees participate in mature and grow, creating both a retention and performance outcome

 - An ownership mentality emerges

-expect a traditional incentive plan to improve productivity (if anything it might
+- Don't expect a traditional incentive plan to improve productivity (if anything it might make it worse)

 - Provide competitive pay structures without straining the budget